 Upon entering the gym, the workout applications (ADN-AE’s) register with an M2M Gateway (MN-CSE) that is owned by the gym.
 The geographical availability of new services triggers the workout applications to search for a new service layer and a registration to a new service layer.

-Source

-REQ-2015-0561 Use case group registration

-Actors
+13.13.2 Actors